Tommy Prince: France

-After being the vanguard of the US forces liberating Rome on 4 June 1944, the SSF was moved to southern France as part of Operation Dragoon.
+After being the vanguard of the US forces liberating Rome on 4 June 1944, the FSSF was moved to southern France as part of Operation Dragoon.
 First they would assault the Hyères Islands before going ashore at Sylvabelle on the French Riviera.
 There the force was ordered, as part of the 1st Airborne Task Force, to push eastward toward the Franco-Italian border.

 On 1 September Prince and a private were sent forward through the German lines to scout the enemy positions near L'Escarène and came across an encampment area of an enemy reserve battalion.
 Prince conducted a detailed observation of this German battalion at close quarters using natural foliage as a cover.
 He avoided being detected by the enemy.

 On the way back to report this discovery, Prince and the private came upon a battle between some German platoons and a squad of French partisans.

-Prince, an expert sniper, and the private started sniping the Germans from behind, killing about 12 of them, and the startled Germans eventually withdrew.
+Prince, an expert sniper, and the private started sniping the Germans from behind, killing about 12 of them and wounding many others, and the startled Germans eventually withdrew.
 Prince made contact with the French leader, who asked Prince where the rest of his company was located.
-When Prince pointed to the private and said "Here," the French commander exclaimed that he thought that there had been about 50 men involved in his relief.
+When Prince pointed to the private and said "Here," the French commander exclaimed that he had thought there were about 50 men involved in his relief.
 The French commander recommended Prince for the Croix de Guerre, but the courier was killed en route and the message never reached the French Commander-in-Chief, Charles de Gaulle.

 Prince continued on and penetrated the German lines to rejoin the Force positions.
-He then led it back to the encampment of the German reserve forces and, together with the French squad of resistance fighters which Prince had rescued, joined in the battle.
-As a result, the entire German battalion of about 1000 men was killed or captured.
+He then led it back to the encampment of the German reserve forces and, together with the French squad of resistance fighters which Prince had rescued, joined in the battle which was on 5 September.
+As a result, the entire German battalion of about 1,000 men was killed or captured.
 From start to end Prince had been without food, water or sleep for 72 hours and had walked over 70 km across rugged, mountainous terrain.
 Afterwards he was recommended for the American Silver Star, his citation reading:

+With the severe reduction in the number of highly trained original FSSF soldiers due to combat and their replacement by untrained men, General Frederick determined that both US and Canadian personnel would be better suited if they were dispersed to units in their own forces.
+The 1st Special Service Force was disbanded in December 1944.